 Why Litecoin LTC Prices Rise and Fall

 As anyone who understands cryptocurrency knows, Litecoin prices rise and fall based on the laws of supply and demand.
 Cryptocurrency investors buy Litecoin today for all kinds of reasons, but they only pay for it what they think it’s worth.
 If people were to all agree at once that Litecoin was worth only $2, Litecoin prices would collapse the world over, because no one would be willing to pay anything higher.
 However, investors around the world tacitly agree that Litecoin has value, so they’re willing to pay around $41 for it (mid-February 2019 prices) and many also store their digital coins in Litecoin wallets until the price increases and they can sell them for profit.

 Litecoin’s value comes from its usefulness as a digital currency.
-As one of the first major alternative cryptocurrencies, Litecoin got a head start on the competition that would evolve years after its inception.
+As one of the first major alternative cryptocurrencies, which is now available on most best trading sites on the market, Litecoin got a head start on the competition that would evolve years after its inception.
 As a result, thousands of retailers around the world accept Litecoin as money, along with Bitcoin, Ethereum, and maybe a few others.
 This alone assures that Litecoin has inherent value, but there are other factors that determine just how much value investors believe it has at any given moment.

 Litecoin value may be well known, but it has a difficult job in making itself stand out among its contemporaries.
 Why wouldn’t someone just use Bitcoin or Dash instead of Litecoin?
 What makes Litecoin unique?
 These are the questions that Litecoin investors ask themselves.
 The more investors who believe in Litecoin, based on the way they answer these questions, the higher Litecoin prices go.
 It’s as simple as that.
 So how do we answer these important questions about Litecoin?